-4th key factor for a successful PAM project: Define the process for resolving errors up front
+4th key for a successful PAM project define the process for resolving errors up front

 We published a white paper on how to have a successful PAM deployment and we have identified 5 key success factors to consider in the early stages of your project to ensure its success.
 In today’s article, we’re focusing on the fourth step that consists on defining the process for resolving errors upfront.

 In managing a large PAM implementation project, it can be a difficult decision: stick to your timeline and achieve your goal on meeting critical KPI targets, or take care of an unforeseen and annoying error that isn’t necessarily urgent but will have to be dealt with at some point.
 On the one hand, the organization has already bought into the KPIs, and they are expecting consistent and demonstrable progress.
 On the other, this error has the potential to become even more impactful the more you ignore it.
 What is the best path forward?

 When dealing with a situation where some unexpected bad news threatens to derail an otherwise positive progress report, it is almost always advisable to deal with the bad news in an up-front manner.
 It is understandable to downplay the risks of temporarily ignoring an issue for the sake of meeting already agreed-upon KPI targets, but, generally, it is a best practice to accept a slight delay in order to resolve the issue.

 To make your decision much, much easier to take if this situation ever arises, make a concerted effort to set expectations at or even before the project launch: there will be unanticipated problems, and it will be the policy of the project managers to address these problems as they arise, not to delay them until a future time.
 Make sure all stakeholders — but